rivue/Gamified-Study-Tool/README.md

         - ⭐️ add ability to see uploaded files in library (list of their names) and maybe even file preview (would require nosql db or something maybe)

         medium (chip away at when tired / mentally exhausted from hard ones):
-        - ⭐️ ability to "star" / "favorite" a course
+        - ✅ ⭐️ ability to "star" / "favorite" a course
-            - before push, fill prod with already existing data, possibly only adding libraries that only have empty room_names lists
         - implement game "score" logic (if you get >80% #attemps:number of questions ratio) then you get more / less points or something, etc...
             - ⭐️ save for later, just do a basic fire streak thing for now, maybe with 5, 10, 20, 50, 100 day streak animations from Lottie Files and animations for streak loosing as well
         - ⭐️ Terms of use / Policy Page legal agreement thing
             - ⭐️ Look at websites and stuff for this
-        - ⭐️ In creating a new course, add checkboxes for different types of modes (fill-in-the-blank, t/f, mcq, etc…)
+        - ⭐️ In creating a new library, add checkboxes for different types of modes (fill-in-the-blank, t/f, mcq, etc…)
+            - maybe add it in settings for owner as well (enable / disable for future lesson content generation)
         - ⭐️ Syllabus to section / unit converter / parser thing
         - ⭐️ remove library difficulty, mentor, language, etc... from db course structure, backend, frontend course creation screen
             - note: easy to get rid of in the frontend, but have to remove lots of stuff in backend w/ various function calls and stuff